whitneyburton/portfolios/students/1703-back/chantal_justamond/20170607-chantal-justamond-m2.md

 ### Playing a Part

-I do have to admint that I enjoyed been a SAB Rep this mod, it’s always been difficult for me to speak up in community settings.
+I do have to admit that I enjoyed been a SAB Rep this mod, it’s always been difficult for me to speak up in community settings.
-I have to agree that it has made me feel connected to the Turing community, being part of the change is rewarding experience.
+I have to agree that it has made me feel connected to the Turing community, being part of the change is a rewarding experience.
 ------------------

 ## Final Review